sispop-io/oxen-mq-node/README.md

 the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Copyright © 2022 The Oxen Project
+Copyright © 2022 The Sispop Project